mark-watson/Java-AI-Book/manuscript/nlp.md

       }
 ~~~~~~~~

-In English, this rule states that if a determiner (DT) at word token
-index **i-1** is followed by either a past tense verb (VBD) or a present
-tense verb (VBP) then replace the tag type at index **i** with “NN.”
+In English, this rule states that if a determiner (DT) at word token index **i - 1** is followed by either a past tense verb (VBD) or a present tense verb (VBP) then replace the tag type at index **i** with “NN.”

-I list the remaining seven rules in a short syntax here and you can look
-at the Java source code to see how they are implemented:
+I list the remaining seven rules in a short syntax here and you can look at the Java source code to see how they are implemented:

 {linenos=off}
 ~~~~~~~~